kogo59/The_Central_Caucasus_and_Bashan/chapters/11_Chapter.md

-Shepherds — A Steep Climb — Camp on the Rocks — Great Cold — On the Snowfield — In a Crevasse — Frigid Despair — A Crisis — Perseverance Rewarded — The Summit — Panorama — The Return —Enthusiastic Reeeption — The Lower Baksan — A Long Ride — A Tcherkess Village — Grassy Downs —  Zonitzki — Patigorsk.
+Shepherds — A Steep Climb — Camp on the Rocks — Great Cold — On the Snowfield — In a Crevasse — Frigid Despair — A Crisis — Perseverance Rewarded — The Summit — Panorama — The Return —Enthusiastic Reeeption — The Lower Baksan — A Long Ride — A Tcherkess Village — Grassy Downs —  Zonitzki — Pätigorsk.
 <br /><br />
 ::::